DaxGoon/vocable_version2/README.md

     3. French
     4. German

-The spell checking is done in this game via pyenchant library which is also used in office suite softwares such as OpenOffice.
+*The spell checking is done in this game via pyenchant library which is also used in office suite software such as OpenOffice.*